Key Issues / Health Coverage and the Uninsured / Colorado Health Access Survey

 - 2009 public use file

-The Colorado Health Access Survey – the CHAS – is the premier source of information on health insurance coverage, access to health care, and how health care is used in Colorado.
-Findings from the 2013 CHAS give a detailed picture of Colorado’s changing health landscape.
+The Colorado Health Access Survey – the CHAS – is the premier source of information on health insurance coverage, access to health care and use of health care services in Colorado.

 Analysis from the 2013 CHAS released in 2014.